Asbjoedt/convert-spreadsheet/README.md

 Excel is used in the background for conversion.

 ## How to use
-Download the executable version [here](https://github.com/Asbjoedt/convert-spreadsheets/releases).
+Download the executable version [here](https://github.com/Asbjoedt/convert-spreadsheet/releases).
 There's no need to install.
-In your terminal change directory to the folder where convert-spreadsheets.exe is.
+In your terminal change directory to the folder where convert-spreadsheet.exe is.
 Then, to execute the program input:
 ```
-.\convert-spreadsheets.exe "[filepath]"
+.\convert-spreadsheet.exe "[filepath]"
 ```

 ## Packages and software